Clinical Research Toolbox

 After you have completed data collection, and ensured the data is clean and complete, you can begin your data analyses following the study Statistical Analysis Plan.
 This will likely involve programming data summaries, tables, and plots for abstracts, presentation or manuscripts.

-The CTN+ Knowledge shares plain language results via website, social media, e-newsletter, and community outreach.
-Help us promote your work, please acknowledge CTN support on papers, posters, and presentations and inform the CTN of any publications and presentations resulting from your CTN supported studies
+To help the Hub promote your work, follow the CTN+ Publication Guidelines acknowledge CTN+ support on papers, posters, and presentations and inform the CTN+ of any publications and presentations resulting from your CTN+-supported studies

 For clinical trials regulated by Health Canada, you are required to retain study documents for 15 years after trial completion.
 If your study is not a regulated clinical trial, you should retain your records per institutional requirements.
 Don’t forget to close the study with your local Ethics Board, and with any funding agencies.